 Intercultural Competence Badge

-The Intercultural Competence Program (ITC) is excited to offer a new digital badge in Intercultural Competence beginning Winter 2019.
-The ITC Badge is available to both degree-seeking and non-degree-seeking students at all levels.
-With classes available in fully online, hybrid, and/or face-to-face formats it is also open to busy professionals around the globe as well as those here at GVSU and in West Michigan.
+The Intercultural Competence Program (ITC) Digital Badge is available to both degree-seeking and non-degree-seeking students at all levels.
+With classes available in fully online, hybrid, accelerated, and/or face-to-face formats it is also open to busy professionals around the globe as well as those here at GVSU and in West Michigan.
 This includes special offerings of all ITC courses in accelerated, online formats via the LEADS Degree Completion Program.

 What is a digital badge?

 How do you do earn the ITC Badge?

-To earn the ITC Badge, you are required to take a total of 3 courses (9 credits) as listed below.
+To earn the ITC Badge, you are required to take a total of 3 courses (8 credits) as listed below.
 All are available in full online formats.

 If you are currently admitted to GVSU, you can immediately pursue the Intercultural Competence Badge by registering for one or more of the following courses.
 All are required:

-- ITC 100: Introduction to Intercultural Competence (3 credits, face-to-face, hybrid, or online)
+- ITC 100: Introduction to Intercultural Competence (3 credits)